tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

     } ExtensionType;
 ~~~

-The extension request is carried by the ClientHelloOuter, i.e., the ClientHello
-transmitted to the client-facing server.
-The payload contains the following
+When offered by the client, the extension appears in the ClientHelloOuter and
+may also appear in the ClientHelloInner.
+When sent in the ClientHelloInner, the
+payload MUST be empty.
+When sent in the ClientHelloOuter, the payload MUST be
-`ClientECH` structure:
+have the following structure:

 ~~~~
     struct {